 - Never provide personal details, such as your address, phone number etc. unless you’re absolutely certain that the request is genuine

 - Never provide any of your banking or credit card details unless you’re absolutely certain that the request is genuine, and

 - Never give anyone your security information, such as your internet/telephone banking password, PIN number or log on details.
 No genuine banking firm ever asks you to provide this information

 - Installing anti-virus and spyware software and keeping it up-to-date, we recommend Trusteer

 - Installing personal firewall software

 - Forwarding the suspicious email to email@example.com

-Further help and advice about online scams such as phishing and malware, how to spot scams, and how you can protect yourself from online banking fraud, is available from the Bank Safe Online website.
+Further help and advice about online fraud such as phishing and malware, how to spot fraud, and how you can protect yourself from online banking fraud, is available from the Bank Safe Online website.